Centralised Absence Reporting Line

 5. I’m anxious about being in work during a lockdown period, what should I do?

 Please discuss how you feel with your line manager, so they have the opportunity to understand your concerns.
 This may involve completing a risk assessment and involvement of the Occupational Health team if you have underlying health issues or you have vulnerable people at home.
 The National position for the NHS is that we need to continue to support our patients and keep our essential to be at work staff, well at work, so discussions around what work is possible and appropriate are very important.
-Your manager will talk through possible options with you and personal support services are detailed here.
+Your manager will talk through possible options with you and personal support services which are detailed on the Support Hub.

 6. Is accommodation available?